c88032111/solc/docs/contracts.rst

       // its contents is passed as part of the call.
 This is a
       // special feature of library functions.
 It is idiomatic
       // to call the first parameter 'self', if the function can
-      // be seen as a mehtod of that object. function insert(Data storage self, uint value)
+      // be seen as a method of that object. function insert(Data storage self, uint value)
           returns (bool)
       {